karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 <br/>

-In most baseline ML algorithms, the model fits better to the attributes that that occur most frequently across various data points.
+In most baseline ML algorithms, the model fits better to the attributes or patterns that occur most frequently across various data points.
 For example, if you were to design an AI recruiting tool to review the résumés of applicants for a software engineering position, you would first need to train it with a dataset of past candidates which contains details like “experience”, “qualifications”, “degree(s) held”, “past projects” etc. For every datapoint, the algorithm of the hiring tool would need a decision or a “label”, so as to “learn” how to make a decision for a given applicant by observing patterns in their résumé.

 For an industry where the gender disparity in representation is large, it is reasonable to assume that a large majority of the data points will be male applicants.
 And this collective imbalance in the data ends up being interpreted by the algorithm as a useful pattern in the data rather than undesirable noise which is to be ignored.
 Consequently, it teaches itself that male candidates are more preferable than female candidates.